19 best places to travel for the spring of 2019

 13. Naoshima Island, Japan

-Explore Naoshima Island to spot French artist Niki de Saint Phalle's sculptures.

-Be reborn with a transformative journey to the Inland Seto Sea, where fishing villages shelter priceless contemporary art and architecture by modern masters.
+Be reborn with a transformational journey to the Seto Inland Sea, where fishing villages shelter priceless contemporary art and architecture by modern masters.

-Outdoor galleries and cherry groves seeded by Benesse Holdings and the Fukutake Foundation have inspired villagers on Naoshima, Teshima and Inujima to convert homes to guesthouses and tag doors and school buses with stunning graffiti.
+Outdoor galleries and cherry groves seeded by Benesse Holdings and the Fukutake Foundation have inspired villagers on Naoshima, Teshima and Inujima to convert homes to guesthouses and tag doors and buses with stunning graffiti.
 Reaching Benesse Art Site Naoshima is an exquisite lesson in patience rewarded by a polka dot ferry to a port where Japanese visionary Yayoi Kusama placed an enormous spotted pumpkin.
-The legendary architect Tadao Ando's Chichu Museum guides natural light onto four huge Monets and sculptures by James Turrell and Walter de Maria.
+The legendary architect Tadao Ando's Chichu Art Museum guides natural light onto five huge Monets and works by James Turrell and Walter de Maria.
 International artists have been commissioned to install projects in abandoned teak homes.
-There's also a stunning gallery at Benesse House, the all-white luxury hotel where guests can commune with their own unique artwork overnight.

-Scavenger hunting the art by foot, bus or bike is your creation; daytrips to Teshima and Inujima are a bonus.
+There's also a stunning gallery at Benesse House, the Ando-designed luxury hotel where guests can commune with their own unique artwork overnight.
+Why not turn the day into a scavenger hunt of the art by foot, bus or bike?
+Day trips to Teshima and Inujima are a bonus.

 14. Orlando, Florida